mikevercoelen/redux-signal/README.md

 export default createContainer(SignalContainer)
 ```

-Once you've created the `SignalContainer` (which, again, is a link between your application's Modal and `redux-signal`) you have to use it somewhere in your application.
+Once you've created the `SignalContainer` (which, again, is the link between your Modal and `redux-signal`) you have to use it somewhere in your application.
 The most logical place would be your main layout, use it like so:

 ```js